jecarvaill/aop-helpFinder/README.md

 ## DESCRIPTION
 This software linked adverse outcomes, diseases and key-events with reviews.
 This is based on a text mining and parsing process on abstract.

 Software implemented for Human Biomonintoring in Europe (HBM4EU) Work Package 13.1.

+HBM4EU has received funding from the European Union’s H2020 research and innovation programme under grant agreement No 733032.

 ## Python Compatibility
 This program is compatible with python 3.x.